 This very popular and competitive loan product allows you to:

-- Take advantage of sudden drops in the official mortgage rates: When the government decides to reduce the mortgage rates, you can be assured that your interests and monthly installment will lower as well.
+- Take advantage of sudden drops in the official mortgage rates: When the government decides to reduce the mortgage rates, you can be assured that your interests and monthly instalment will lower as well.
 You can use the extra money to pay for your other expenses, or use it to make additional repayment, thereby reducing the principal in the process.
 Making unlimited extra repayment each month can help you pay off your home loan faster.

 - Enjoy the flexibility of a home loan: Revel in the freedom to save a huge amount of money over the course of your loan.
 If you want to pay it within a shorter period of time, there is no need to worry about paying extra fee to make extra payments.
 This will vastly reduce the principal, resulting to lower interests and fees.
 If you make extra payments on a regular basis, you will not only shorten the length of your mortgage, but you can also save a lot of money and boost your credit score in the process.